davidikin45/DependencyInjection/README.md

 ```

 ## Configuration
+* .ValidateDataAnnotations validates config on first use.
+Better to use IStartupFilter to validate on application startup.
 * Use IOptions.
 Cannot register named instances.
 * For reloading inside non-singleton services use IOptionsSnapshot.
 Can register named instances.
 * For reloading inside singleton services use IOptionsMonitor.
 Inject and store IOptionsMonitor<Options> and use options.CurrentValue or register OnChange callback.
 Can register named instances.